-Item No.: 4A Attachment Date of Meeting: April 3, 2018
+Item No.: 5E Attachment Date of Meeting: July 2, 2019

-RESOLUTION NO. 2018-01
+RESOLUTION NO. 20198-01_02

-A Resolution of the Northwest Seaport Alliance delegating administrative authority to the Chief Executive Officer from the Alliance Managing Members, and superseding prior Alliance Resolution No. 2016-04.
+A Resolution of the Northwest Seaport Alliance delegating administrative authority to the Chief Executive Officer from the Alliance Managing Members, and Superseding prior Alliance Resolution No. 2018-016-04.

-- WHEREAS, the Port of Seattle ("POS") and Port of Tacoma ("POT"), (collectively, "Ports"), are public port districts, organized under provisions of the laws of the State of Washington, codified under Title 53 RCW; and - WHEREAS, the Ports, pursuant to Federal law (46 USC Section 40301(b) (1-2)), have filed a discussion agreement ("Discussion Agreement") with the Federal Maritime Commission ("FMC") for permission to operate certain marine cargo facilities jointly under as The Northwest Seaport Alliance ("Alliance"), and the Discussion Agreement became effective on July 23, 2015; and - WHEREAS, the Ports have formed the Alliance, pursuant to the Discussion Agreement and subject to FMC oversight, and entered into an Interlocal agreement with delegated powers exercised pursuant to the port joint powers statute (RCW 53.08.240) which expressly permits joint operation and investment outside of a port's district, and pursuant to RCW 39.34.030, the Interlocal Cooperation Act, and pursuant to ESHB 1170, WA Session Laws of 2015-6, (Chapter 53.57), which authorizes the Ports to create a Port Development Authority ("PDA") to operate certain marine facilities jointly as the Alliance; and - WHEREAS, the operations and affairs of the PDA are managed by the port districts as members of the PDA and the charter ("Charter") for the PDA and each port district member ("Managing Member") acts in such capacity through its own elected commissioners; and - WHEREAS, the Managing Members previously adopted Resolution 2016-04 which delegated certain administrative authority to the Chief Executive Officer from the Alliance Managing Members; and - WHEREAS, the Managing Members now seek to amend that Delegation of Authority and supersede prior Alliance Resolution No. 2016-04.
+- WHEREAS, the Port of Seattle ("POS") and Port of Tacoma ("POT"), (collectively, "Ports"), are public port districts, organized under provisions of the laws of the State of Washington, codified under Title 53 RCW; and - WHEREAS, the Ports, pursuant to Federal law (46 USC Section 40301(b) (1-2)), have filed a discussion agreement ("Discussion Agreement") with the Federal Maritime Commission ("FMC") for permission to operate certain marine cargo facilities jointly under as The Northwest Seaport Alliance ("Alliance"), and the Discussion Agreement became effective on July 23, 2015; and - WHEREAS, the Ports have formed the Alliance, pursuant to the Discussion Agreement and subject to FMC oversight, and entered into an Interlocal agreement with delegated powers exercised pursuant to the port joint powers statute (RCW 53.08.240) which expressly permits joint operation and investment outside of a port's district, and pursuant to RCW 39.34.030, the Interlocal Cooperation Act, and pursuant to ESHB 1170, WA Session Laws of 2015-6, (Chapter 53.57), which authorizes the Ports to create a Port Development Authority ("PDA") to operate certain marine facilities jointly as the Alliance; and - WHEREAS, the operations and affairs of the PDA are managed by the port districts as members of the PDA and the charter ("Charter") for the PDA and each port district member ("Managing Member") acts in such capacity through its own elected commissioners; and - WHEREAS, the Managing Members previously adopted Resolution 2016-04 and 2018-01 which delegated certain administrative authority to the Chief Executive Officer from the Alliance Managing Members; and - WHEREAS, the Managing Members now seek to amend thoseat Delegations of Authority and supersede prior Alliance Resolutions No. 2016-04 and.
+2018-01 and any preceding resolutions.